SandyGlantz/SandyGlantz.github.io/README.md

 Personal website ... a work in progress :-)

-Consider adding this to SiteGround with other sites???
+:black_square_button: Consider adding this to SiteGround with other sites???

+:black_square_button: Start a Trello board?

+:black_square_button: Update with new languages, skills

+:black_square_button: Add a full resume with links/interactive